 - Systemic, ongoing struggles in one or more areas

 - Project-specific issues.

-Systemic motivation loss
+Systemic team motivation loss

 Teams challenged by chronic lack of focus or engagement may need help altering their internal dynamics.
 These systemic struggles typically reach critical mass due to personal and group problems in multiple engagement areas, for multiple team members.

-Taken to the next level, systemic team issues can be exacerbated by organizational problems, even resulting in project fatigue.
+Taken to the next level, systemic team motivation issues can be exacerbated by organizational problems, even resulting in project fatigue.
 This typically occurs when too many projects are in production, usual employee workflows are directly impacted, and business goals and processes are not showing improvement.
-It can quickly turn into opposition or total disengagement, and requires a blend of strategic adjustments to business processes, culture, and goals—change management.
+It can quickly turn into opposition or total disengagement, and requires a blend of strategic adjustments to business processes, project culture, and goals—change management.